matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

 2. Clients wish to display a list of threads the user is interested in.

 It is currently difficult for clients to sort threads by the most recently responded to.
-Clients use the `/messages` API with a filter of `"related_by_rel_types": ["m.thread"]` to fetch the list of threads in a room.
+Clients can use the [`/messages`](https://spec.matrix.org/v1.3/client-server-api/#get_matrixclientv3roomsroomidmessages) API with a filter of
+`"related_by_rel_types": ["m.thread"]` to fetch the list of threads in a room.
 This returns the root thread events in topological order of those events (either forwards or backwards depending on the `dir` parameter).